 The Adjutant General

 Cabanatuan was actually three camps.
 Camp 1 was where the POWs who fought on Bataan and took part in the march were held.
 Camp 2 was two miles from Camp 1 and was closed because it lacked an adequate water supply.
 It was later reopened and used for Naval POWs.
-Camp 3 was six miles from Camp 2 and held the POWs captured on Corregidor and who were hospitalized when Bataan surrendered.
-It was later closed and the POWs there were sent to Camp 1.
+Camp 3 was six miles from Camp 2 and held the POWs captured on Corregidor who were later sent to Camp 1 on October 30, 1942.

 The hospital was comprised of 30 wards, with one additional ward known as “Zero Ward.”
 It was given the name because it had been missed when the wards were being counted.
-The name soon meant the place the truly sick POWs were sent to, to die.
+The name soon meant the place where POWs were sent to die.
 The Japanese were so afraid of the hospital that they put a fence up around it and would not enter the area.

-Donald became ill and was put in the camp hospital on June 18, 1942, and the medical staff could do little for him since they had very little medicine to treat the sick POWs.
+During June, the first cases of diphtheria appeared and spread throughout the camp.
+Donald became ill and was put in the camp hospital on June 18, 1942.
+The medical staff could do little for him since they had very little medicine to treat the sick.
 According to the records kept by the medical staff, Pvt.
-Donald R. Berger, who was 18 years old, died on Wednesday, July 1, 1942, at approximately 9:00 P.M., from malaria, dysentery, and inanition, and was buried in the camp cemetery.
+Donald R. Berger, who was 18 years old, died on Wednesday, July 1, 1942, at approximately 9:00 P.M., from malaria, dysentery, and inanition, and was the 539 POW to die in the camp.
+He was buried in the camp cemetery.

 In July 1942, his family received another message from the War Department.
 The following is an excerpt from it.